Wesley Morris: Career

-In 1999, he was one of many film critics who temporarily co-reviewed films with Roger Ebert on his television program in place of Gene Siskel, who was ultimately replaced by Richard Roeper.
+In 1999, while a critic for the San Francisco Examiner, he was one of many film critics who temporarily co-reviewed films with Roger Ebert on his television program in place of Gene Siskel, who was ultimately replaced by Richard Roeper.

 Morris joined The Boston Globe in 2002, where he reviewed films alongside Ty Burr.
 Morris and Burr also made regular appearances on NECN to discuss the latest films and did a weekly Take Two film review video series on Boston.com.

 Before joining the Globe, he wrote film reviews and essays for the San Francisco Examiner and the San Francisco Chronicle.
 He was featured in the 2009 documentary film For the Love of Movies: The Story of American Film Criticism discussing the impact of video store shopping on the importance of film criticism, and how critic Harry Knowles started a questionable revolution of amateurs writing film criticism.

 From 2013 to 2015, Morris wrote for ESPN's website Grantland.

 In October 2015, Morris joined The New York Times as critic at large, contributing to the newspaper as well as The New York Times Magazine.

 In September 2016, Morris and Times colleague J Wortham began hosting a podcast called Still Processing, produced by The New York Times and podcasting company Pineapple Street Media.
 The podcast received enthusiastic reviews and was named in several year-end lists of the best podcasts of 2016.

-Morris was the guest editor of the 2024 edition of The Best American Essays anthology.
+Morris served as the guest editor for the 2024 edition of The Best American Essays anthology.

 In June 2025, Morris launched Cannonball, a new podcast from The New York Times.
 The weekly interview show aims to cover culture "in the broadest possible sense," according to Morris.